-The activities of the College, together with the factors likely to affect its future development and performance are set out in the Operating and Financial Review.
+The College's activities, along with the factors likely to affect its future development and performance, are in the Operating and Financial Review.
 The financial position of the College, its cashflow, liquidity and borrowings are described in the Financial Statements and accompanying notes.